specifysystems/lmpy/_sphinx_config/tutorial/pam_statistics.rst

 phi_average_proportional
 ------------------------
-Phy average proportional is the mean proportional range size of the species present at each site.
+Phi average proportional is the mean proportional range size of the species present at each site.

 ----